Helping young patients understand their healthcare

 Why Harvey’s Lab Tours?

-Visiting the lab helps young patients to:
+Visits to the lab help young patients to:

 - understand the importance of their blood tests and other samples